Ferromagnetism in tilted fermionic Mott insulators: Real-time spin dynamics

-To clarify the effect of the exchange interaction on the real-time dynamics, we consider the time-evolution operator with the effective Hamiltonian \eqref{eq:H_eff_static} $U_\eff(t)=e^{-i H_\eff t}=\exp[-i f(E)t \sum_{j=1}^L J_0 \bm S_j \cdot \bm S_{j+1}]$ where $J_\eff(E)=f(E)J_0$ and $f(E)=[1-(E/U)^2]^{-1}$.
-Under the strong coupling condition $U \gg t_h$, the dynamics is expected to be governed by this operator~\cite{FN9}.
+Under the strong coupling condition $U \gg t_h$, the dynamics is expected to be governed by this operator~\footnote{The dynamics for smaller $U$ are presented in Appendix \textbf{\ref{sec:smallerU}}.
+While the dynamics deviates from the one for the effective Hamiltonian with approaching the resonant point $|E| \sim U$, the signature in the spin imbalance survives until around $U\simeq 10$.}.
 The remarkable feature is that the $E$-dependence only appears as $f(E)t$ and $f(E)$ works as the scale factor in the time direction.
 This means that the time evolution is accelerated in the Mott-insulating regime where $J_\eff$ is enhanced.
 In contrast, the time evolution is reversed in the Wannier-Stark regime since $J_\eff$ becomes negative.
 Indeed, these features are seen in the time evolution of the local spin imbalance shown in Fig.~\ref{fig:imbalance}~(a) and (b).
 To clearly see whether the dynamics follows the effective Hamiltonian, we show these data with a rescaled time $t_\mathrm{rescaled}$, defined as

 in Fig.~\ref{fig:imbalance}~(c).
 As seen in this figure, the data collapse into two curves except for the resonant regime $U \simeq E$.
-This means that the spin dynamics is well-described with the effective Hamiltonian~\eqref{eq:H_eff_static} in both the Mott-insulating and the Wannier-Stark regime.
+This means that the spin dynamics is well-described by the effective Hamiltonian~\eqref{eq:H_eff_static} in both the Mott-insulating and the Wannier-Stark regime.
 It shows that the exchange coupling under a tilt is given by Eq.~\eqref{eq:J_eff} and thus ferromagnetism is realized with a large tilt.
-We emphasize that these results are obtained only from the Hubbard model and do not depend on any specific approximation such as the perturbation theory.
+We emphasize that these results are obtained only from the Hubbard model and do not depend on any specific approximation, such as perturbation theory.
 This is the most important result in this paper.
-Note that a similar time-evolution of spins in the Hubbard model under oscillating electric fields was already studied in Ref.~\cite{Mentink2015}.
+Note that a similar time evolution of spins in the Hubbard model under oscillating electric fields was already studied in Ref.~\cite{Mentink2015}.